IDSIA/MLprod/docs/source/components/docker.rst

 Environment variable
 ====================

-Docker compose needs some environmental variables to be set locally before starting the container swarm, this could be done by creating a *.env* file like the following one:
+Docker compose needs some environmental variables to be set locally before starting the container stack.
+This could be done by creating a ``.env`` file with the following content:

 .. code-block:: text